A Quick Guide to Procurement Processes

 Policy

 Clear and robust procurement policies lay the groundwork for sound decision-making and compliance.
-These policies outline guidelines, procedures, and standards for procurement activities, ensuring transparency, fairness, and accountability.
+It outline guidelines, procedures, and standards for procurement activities, ensuring transparency, fairness, and accountability.
 Whether it’s setting procurement thresholds, defining supplier evaluation criteria, or establishing ethical sourcing practices, effective policies provide a framework for consistent and ethical procurement practices.

 Paperwork